 Will you travel with the machine?
-If so, you will want to look for a machine that you can carry and could fit into luggage.
+If so, you will want to look for a machine that is highly portable, yet can perform like a regular sewing machine.

 How often will you sew?
-If the answer is "frequently," consider forgoing mechanical units and purchasing a computerized machine, say the editors at Which? magazine.
-They point out that being able to program stitch patterns will make repetitive work go faster.
+If the answer is "frequently," consider forgoing mechanical units and purchasing a computerized machine.
+The ability to program stitch patterns will make repetitive work go faster.